 If you've lost access to your device or your authenticator application, click the link on the MFA login screen to log in with one of your recovery codes.

-When you use a recovery code, you'll be sent to your account profile page.
+When you use a recovery code, you'll be sent to your profile page.
 When this happens, reset your MFA settings and generate new recovery codes immediately.

 Once you've logged in with a recovery code, reset your MFA settings immediately.
 You can only use recovery codes once, so every time you use one, you should generate new recovery codes and store them in a safe location as soon as possible.
-If you've lost your device and do not have access to any of your recovery codes, contact an administrator for your team's LaunchDarkly account.
+If you've lost your device and do not have access to any of your recovery codes, contact an administrator for your organization's LaunchDarkly account.
 Your administrator can send you an email with a new recovery code.

 To follow the procedures in the next section, you must be a LaunchDarkly Admin or Owner.
 If you're a LaunchDarkly administrator or account owner, you can require all newly invited account members to enable MFA.

 - In the "Multi-factor authentication" section, check the Require multi-factor authentication for new members checkbox.